thomasmarsh/nego/doc/QUESTIONS.md

 ````

+### Territory Extension

-### Does a piece played adjacent to secure territory also inherit the safety of the original capturing group?
+*Does a piece played adjacent to secure territory also inherit the safety
+of the original capturing group?*

 We assume yes since it would be impractical to keep track of the original
 extent of a captured territory.